fishcus/KAP-manual/en/operation/monitor_diagnosis/metrics_intro.en.md

 kap.metric.diagnosis.influxDB-password=password
 ```

 The password can be encrypted with AES.
-Kyligence Enterprise contains an encryption tool, you can use it via:

-`bin/kylin.sh io.kyligence.kap.tool.general.CryptTool AES password`
+Usage can be found at <a onclick="window.open('../../installation/config/configuration.en.html?h=influxDB-password', '_blank');">Configuration</a>

 ### Grafana
 After the startup is successful, you may access Grafana through web browser with default port: 3000, username: admin, password: admin